Moret84/jte/README.md

 ```
 ### Informations and additional formats

 jte is very simple and uses the awesome [taglib](https://taglib.github.io/) library.
 Taglib provides an easy-to-implement high-level API to tag music (whatever the format) with commons metadatas such as title, artist, year, etc.  But there is no high-level cover feature (for know). jte tries to help to provide it.
 For know, only MP3 and FLAC files are working.
-If you want to add a format to the list you just have to extend the AudioFile class and implements the setCover method.
-Due to a bad design (:s), you also have to add to the audioFileType enum the type of the file you want to handle and some conditions in the factory.
+If you want to add a format to the list you just have to extend the AudioFile class and implements the setCover method as well as clearCover().
+Then, you just have to register your new format in the format map, giving the extension of the file it handles.
+Pull requests in that way are welcome.